-As the endosperm develops it fill up the nucellus.
+As the endosperm develops, it fills up the nucellus.
 In many seeds the endosperm is seen at maturity-although it is always formed at the initial stage of embryo development.
 During the process of development of the embryo, the food stored up in the endosperm is continuously drawn up by the developing embryo and thus completely exhausted.
-Such seeds are known as exalbuminous or non-endospermic e.g. gram, pea, bean, tamarind, orchid, etc. On the other hand where endosperm grows vigorously and is not completely exhausted by the developing embryo, the seed is known as albuminous or endospermic e.g. castor, poppy, rice, wheat, barley palms, grasses, etc. In most cases as the endosperm develops it completely fills up the nucellus space and no nucellus is found in the seed in such cases.
-However, in few cases, as in Nymphaea, Mirabilis, Zingiber, etc. the nucellus persists and develops into a nutritive tissue like the endosperm, called the perisperm.
+Such seeds are known as exalbuminous or non-endospermic, e.g., gram, pea, bean, tamarind, orchid, etc. On the other hand, where endosperm grows vigorously and is not completely exhausted by the developing embryo, the seed is known as albuminous or endospermic, e.g., castor, poppy, rice, wheat, barley, palms, grasses, etc. In most cases, as the endosperm develops, it completely fills up the nucellus space and no nucellus is found in the seed in such cases.
+However, in few cases, as in Nymphaea, Mirabilis, Zingiber, etc., the nucellus persists and develops into a nutritive tissue like the endosperm, called the perisperm.

 Endosperm plays an important role, as it is the main source of food for the growing embryo.
-In angiosperm the endosperm forms after fertilization and is triploid in nature.
+In angiosperms the endosperm forms after fertilization and is triploid in nature.
 In gymnosperms the endosperm forms before fertilization and is haploid in nature.

-7.4 Mosaic endosperm
+Mosaic Endosperm

-In some angiosperms, there is the lack of uniformity in the tissues of the endosperm, which is termed as mosaic endosperm.
-For example, in Zea mays, the patches of two different colours are seen forming a sort of irregular mosaic pattern.

-According to Webber (1900) the second male nucleus fails to fuse with the polar nuclei and both divide separately giving rise to nuclei of two distinct characters.
+In some angiosperms, there is a lack of uniformity in the tissues of the endosperm, which is termed as mosaic endosperm.
+For example, in Zea mays, patches of two different colours are seen forming a sort of irregular mosaic pattern.
+According to Webber (1900), the second male nucleus fails to fuse with the polar nuclei and both divide separately, giving rise to nuclei of two distinct characters.
 These nuclei are intermingled during free nuclear division and thus the mosaic endosperm develops.

-According to Mahaeswari (1950) it is possible that sometimes only one of the polar nuclei is fertilized while the other divides independently resulting in the formation of mosaic endosperm.

-Clark and Copeland (1940) have given most reasonable explanation for the development of mosaic endosperms.
-According to them there is either aberrant behaviour of the chromosomes in mitosis or there are somatic mutation which explain the problem.
+According to Mahaeswari (1950), it is possible that sometimes only one of the polar nuclei is fertilized while the other divides independently, resulting in the formation of mosaic endosperm.
+Clark and Copeland (1940) have given the most reasonable explanation for the development of mosaic endosperms.
+According to them, there is either aberrant behavior of the chromosomes in mitosis or there are somatic mutations which explain the problem.

+From detail study of this unit it can be concluded that the knowledge regarding the types, structure and functions of endosperm as well as the distinction between dicot and monocot embryo may be gathered.

+- 1. Describe briefly the formation of helobial and cellular endosperm. - 2.
+Write notes on nuclear endosperm. - 3.
+Write notes on the function of endosperm and mosaic endosperm.

+- 14. See article no.12.2

+- 15. See article no.12.2

+- 16. See article no.12.3 & 12.4

+Unit 13: Embryo

+This unit will help learners to know about the role of endosperm in growing embryo.
+Learners will be able to discuss the embryo-endosperm relationship.

+After fertilization, zygote or oospore develops into an embryo.
+The oospore before it actually enters into the process undergoes a period of rest.
+Generally the zygote divides immediately after the first division of the primary endosperm nucleus but sometimes it divides earlier than the primary endosperm nucleus.
+Unlike gymnosperms where the early stages of development show free nuclear divisions the first division of zygote is always followed by a wall-formation resulting in a two-celled pro-embryo.
+Practically there are no fundamental differences in the early stages of the development of the embryos of monocot and dicot.
+But in later stages there is a marked difference between the embryos of dicotyledonous and monocotyledonous plants.

-7.5 Embryo of dicot and monocot
+Embryo of dicot and monocot